Rice: Diseases

 Rice blast, caused by the fungus Magnaporthe grisea, is the most serious disease of growing rice.

 It and bacterial leaf streak (caused by Xanthomonas oryzae pv. oryzae) are perennially the two worst rice diseases worldwide; they are both among the ten most important diseases of all crop plants.
 Other major rice diseases include sheath blight (caused by Rhizoctonia solani), false smut (Ustilaginoidea virens), and bacterial panicle blight (Burkholderia glumae).
 Viral diseases include rice bunchy stunt, rice dwarf, rice tungro, and rice yellow mottle.

 Rice plants resist disease by mounting a defence with reactive oxygen species molecules at the site where pathogens are entering.
-The defence is launched when a pathogen-associated molecular pattern (PAMP) is detected, triggring a natural immune response (both PAMP-triggered immunity and effector-triggered immunity).
+The defence is launched when a pathogen-associated molecular pattern (PAMP) is detected, triggering a natural immune response (both PAMP-triggered immunity and effector-triggered immunity).
 Such immunity requires the gene Os-NADP-ME2.
 Rice blast fungus Magnaporthe oryzae uses its avirulence effector AVR-Pii to inhibit the rice plant's NADP-malic enzyme.
 The effect is to suppress the plant's ability to create reactive oxygen species, which means that its innate immunity fails.